nebula-plugins/nebula-publishing-plugin/README.md

       }
     }

+Note that nebula.maven-dependencies is based on the Gradle maven-publish plugin, which places first order compile dependencies in the runtime scope in the POM.
+If you wish your compile dependencies to be compile scope dependencies in the POM, you can add a withXml block like so:

+    publishing {
+        publications {
+            nebula(MavenPublication) {
+                pom.withXml {
+                    configurations.compile.resolvedConfiguration.firstLevelModuleDependencies.each { dep ->
+                        asNode().dependencies[0].dependency.find {
+                            it.artifactId[0].text() == dep.moduleName &&
+                            it.groupId[0].text() == dep.moduleGroup
+                        }?.scope[0]?.value = 'compile'
+                    }
+                }
+            }
+        }
+    }

 ### nebula.maven-dependencies-jar

 If another plugin is interfering with the publishing extension you can use this to produce a jar publication.